M-Massoud/sudoku-game/README.md

 # sudoku-game
+Sudoku game with pictures instead of numbers for kids.

+the game has two levels
+4*4 grid and 9*9 grid

 you can play the game using the mouse or keyboard arrows and numbers

 if you play it with the mouse choose the needed img first (by clicking on it) then click on the needed cell to place it.